Zemach and Friar radii of the proton and neutron from lattice QCD: Extrapolation of the form factors and integration

 with

 where we employ $\tau_0 = 0$ and $\tau_\mathrm{cut} = 4M_{\pi, \mathrm{phys}}^2$.
-We truncate the $z$-expansion beyond $n = 7$, and incorporate the four sum rules from Ref.\@ \cite{Lee2015} for each form factor, which ensure the correct asymptotic behavior of the latter for large $Q^2$.
-The normalization of the electric form factor is enforced by fixing $a_0 = 1$.
-Similar to the crosscheck of our analysis in Ref.\@ \cite{Djukanovic2023}, we fit $G_E^p$ and $G_M^p$ simultaneously, so that we have five independent fit parameters altogether.
-Using more than ten data points for each form factor or a higher degree of the $z$-expansion does not increase the overlap between the original B$\chi$PT fit and the extrapolation any further.
+We truncate the $z$-expansion beyond $m = 9$, and incorporate the four sum rules from Ref.\@ \cite{Lee2015} for each form factor, which ensure the correct asymptotic behavior of the latter for large $Q^2$.
+The normalization of the electric form factor is enforced by fixing $a_0^p = 1$ and $a_0^n = 0$, respectively.
+For the determination of the Zemach radius, we fit $G_E$ and $G_M$ simultaneously, similar to the crosscheck of our analysis in Ref.\@ \cite{Djukanovic2023}, so that we have eleven independent fit parameters altogether.
+For the third Zemach moment, on the other hand, only the electric form factor is required, so that we fit only $G_E$ and have five independent fit parameters here.
+The extrapolation fits are performed for the proton and neutron independently.
+Using more than twenty data points for each form factor or a higher degree of the $z$-expansion does not increase the overlap between the original B$\chi$PT fit and the extrapolation any further.

-For the numerical integration of \cref{eq:Zemach_radius}, we smoothly replace the B$\chi$PT parametrization of the form factors by the $z$-expansion-based extrapolation in a narrow window around $Q^2_\mathrm{cut}$.
-Concretely, we use the following estimate for the form factor term $F(Q^2) \equiv G_E^p(Q^2) G_M^p(Q^2) / \mu_M^p$,
+For the numerical integration of \cref{eq:third_Zemach_moment,eq:Zemach_radius}, we smoothly replace the B$\chi$PT parametrization of the form factors by the $z$-expansion-based extrapolation in a narrow window around $Q^2_\mathrm{cut}$.
+Concretely, we use the following estimate for the form factor term,